mikolajroszak/qsp-protocol-node/README.md

 - To run the latest containerized version hosted on Quantstamp's private Docker repository, go to `deployment/local` and follow the steps in the dedicated [README](deployment/local/README.md).

-- To build and run the node from the source code, scroll down to `Run in regular mode` and `Run in container mode` in the current README.
+- To build and run the node from the source code, follow the instructions from the `Development setup` section and then refer to the `Run locally` subsection.

 ## Development setup